ubccpsc/310/project/README.md

 ## Late policy

 It is possible to submit a team-based AutoTest deliverable (D1, D2, & D3) 'late' for partial marks.
 D0, D4, and D5 cannot be submitted late.
-Appeals for late marks must be made by the Deliverable 4 deadline.
+Appeals for late marks must be made by the Deliverable 4 deadline; a form for submitting late deliverables will be TBD.
 Late deliverables will be subject to the following penalty:

 * 1 deliverable late: 40% (e.g., D1 by D2, D2 by D3, or D3 by D4).
 * 2 deliverables late: 50% (e.g., D1 by D3, D2 by D4).